 If you want to read one of these articles, chapters or reports and can’t get it from your library or on line, just get in touch.

-Shove, E. (2020) Why social theory is important for energy research and the built environment, Buildings and Cities, commentary.
+Shove, E. (2020) Why social theory is important for energy research and the built environment, Buildings and Cities, Research Legacy.

 Shove, E. (2020) CREDS blog on flexibility

 Blue, S., Shove, E. and Forman, P. (2020) ‘Conceptualising Flexibility: Representatons of Time and Society in the Energy Sector‘, Time and Society.